- Scientific name

 Geographic range

-It is a mainly nothern Eurasian species, present in Fennoscandia and in the northern part of the Russian Federation (Rebriev and Gorbunova 2007, Rebriev and Dvadnenko 2017, Rebriev et al. 2020, Volobuev et al. 2019, Rebiev 2021).
-Thus its distribution is boreal-arctic.
-Outside Eurasia it is present in Greenland and some (ca. 5) confirmed localities are from North America (GBIF)
+It is a mainly nothern Eurasian species, present in Fennoscandia and in the northern part of the Russian Federation (Rebriev and Gorbunova 2007, Rebriev and Dvadnenko 2017, Volobuev

 Population and Trends

-The saprotrophic Bovista limosa is a characteristic boreal and arctic species with special habitat requirement.
-It has a scattered but stable distribution in Northern Eurasia and in North America.
-The estimated number of localities in Fennoscandia is around 1000 (known sites approx. 150) and the total number of localities globally more than 1500.
-Hence, the population size exceed 20 000 individuals according to IUCN standards.
-The population is not assessed as declining in Fennoscandia (LC in Norway and not assessed in Sweden) and without decline or particular threats.
-On European and on global scale it thus qualifies for a Least Concern assessment.
+The saprotrophic Bovista limosa is a characteristic boreal and arctic species with special habitat requirements.
+It has a scattered but stable distribution in northern Eurasia and in North America.
+The estimated number of localities in Fennoscandia is around 1,000 (known sites approx. 150) and the total number of localities globally more than 1,500.
+Hence, the population size is almost certain to exceed 20,000 mature individuals per Dahlberg and Mueller (2011) calculations.
+The population is not thought to be declining in Fennoscandia and without any particular threats.

 Population Trend: Stable